 This audiobook will give you the tools to improve staff morale, create a more positive workplace, and increase employee engagement.
 How?
 By teaching you to effectively communicate authentic appreciation and encouragement to employees, co-workers, and leaders.
 Most relational problems in organizations flow from this question: do people feel appreciated?
 This audiobook will help you answer “Yes!”

-A bestseller—having sold over 300,000 copies and translated into 16 languages—this audiobook has proven to be effective and valuable in diverse settings.
+A bestseller on the list of books for personal growth—having sold over 300,000 copies and translated into 16 languages—this audiobook has proven to be effective and valuable in diverse settings.
 Its principles about human behavior have helped businesses, non-profits, hospitals, schools, government agencies, and organizations with remote workers.

 When supervisors and colleagues understand their coworkers’ primary and secondary languages, as well as the specific actions they desire, they can effectively communicate authentic appreciation, thus creating healthy work relationships and raising the level of performance across an entire team or organization.